Do I have to pay a deposit?

 Do you have parking?

-We have some spaces inside the locked gates, which we allocate on a first-come first-served basis and there's a £100 deposit for the gate key.
+We have some spaces in our courtyard, which we allocate on a first-come first-serve basis and there's a £100 deposit for the gate key.
 These keys are issued only to those residents who require a car parking space for the duration of their stay.
 Day or overnight parking can be arranged but only be contacting the office during office hours.
 We will require car registration details.
 There are meters for short-term parking on local streets.
 Word of advice, make sure you read the street-parking instructions carefully and if you're on a meter, keep an eye on the time, because they're pretty eager to clamp cars and fine you.

 I won't know my flatmates.
 What if we don't get on?